 When it comes to mulch or stones for home landscapes, stone is better for helping drainage.
 If you have areas that tend to hold water, rocks can help reduce sogginess, draining excess water slowly.

-River rock keeps its look for quite some time, as well, but it does cost more per yard than mulch to install.
+River rock also keeps its look for quite some time, but it does cost more per yard than mulch to install.
 You also have to consider that when you apply mulch, you apply a 2- to 3-inch layer.
 But when you apply stone, 1 yard won’t have the same coverage, so you double your price.
 But this is only a larger initial investment since you don’t have to replace stone annually.

-Stone also doesn’t break down and provide nutrients to the soil like mulch.
-Additionally, only certain plants like ornamental grasses, sedum, yarrow, and Russian sage, grow well in a rock bed.
-Usually they are hardier and can survive in more basic soil.
+Stone also doesn’t break down and provide nutrients to the soil, like mulch.
+Additionally, only certain plants, like ornamental grasses, sedum, yarrow, and Russian sage, grow well in a rock bed.
+Usually, they are hardier and can survive in more basic soil.

 Mulch or Stones?
 Either Way, Trust KD Landscape in Chicagoland